Safety in Luanda

 Quick message template

 Hello.
 I need police assistance in Luanda.
-What happened: [brief description] Location: [street / landmark / live location] Time: [now / exact time] People or vehicle involved: [description / plate] Evidence available: [photo / video / witness] Thank you.
+What happened: [brief description] Location: [street / landmark / exact point] Time: [now / exact time] People or vehicle involved: [description / plate] Evidence available: [photo / video / witness] Thank you.